rjeschke/weel/README.md

 major changes followed.
 Versions 2 and 3 where also done in C#, 2.5 was an attempt to translate Yjasl to C.

-In 2009 I rediscovered Java (the last Java version I worked on was 1.4.x) and finally started to say goodbye to Microsoft only solutions.
+In 2008 I rediscovered Java (the last Java versions I worked with were 1.3.x and 1.4.x) and finally started to say goodbye to Microsoft-only solutions.
 Some time later Yjasl4 was born.

 The current version might be called Yjasl5 because it is again a major revision, but as it is said that I'm always reinventing